ChiefGyk3D/twitch-and-toot/README.md

 ## AWS Secrets Manager Integration

-The script supports optional integration with AWS Secrets Manager.
-This allows for secure storage and retrieval of the Twitch and Mastodon API credentials.
-If you want to use this feature, you will need to store the credentials as secrets in AWS Secrets Manager and provide the secret names in the `config.ini` file.
+The script supports optional integration with AWS Secrets Manager for secure storage and retrieval of Twitch and Mastodon API keys.
+To use this feature, store the credentials as secrets in AWS Secrets Manager and provide the secret names in the config.ini file.

+**Please note that this feature is still in testing and any issues should be reported.**

 ## HashiCorp Vault Integration

-The script also supports optional integration with HashiCorp Vault for secure storage and retrieval of the Twitch and Mastodon API credentials.
-If you want to use this feature, you will need to store the credentials in Vault and provide the necessary Vault information in the `config.ini` file.
+The script also supports optional integration with HashiCorp Vault for secure storage and retrieval of Twitch and Mastodon API keys.
+To use this feature, store the credentials in Vault and provide the necessary Vault information in the config.ini file.

-## Running in AWS Lambda

-This script can be adapted to run in an AWS Lambda function.
-It will require modification to handle the event input and to configure the AWS SDK.
+**Please note that this feature is still in testing and any issues should be reported.**

 ## Future plans